 3. Communication and Consent

 The requirement to undertake a piece of CPD focused on Communication and Consent is also easily covered by several of our courses.
 Courses such as Cervical Spine Risk Assessment and Consent for Manual Therapists covers many of the topics related to communication and consent as well as our specific Communication and Consent course which looks at the requirements for specific patient groups.
 We are also planning further focussed communication and consent courses.
-To keep up-to-date with all our developments to help you please join our mail list.
+To keep up-to-date with our developments, please join our mailing list.

 4. Keeping a Record of CPD activities